 Disclosure: Destguides may receive commission for purchases made through links in this article at no cost to you.

-Using the map of England, you can explore all the landmarks.
+Using the map of England landmarks, you can explore all of the points of interest.

 In Northwest England lies a beautiful natural escape called Lake District National Park.
 It is home to stunning landscapes, from rocky mountains to forests that run deep.

 The park has several lakes, but the most popular one is Lake Windermere.
 It is 18 km long and is England's largest natural lake.
 Lake Windermere has served as a muse to many writers and poets from around the world, and you can go on a cruise ride around the lake if you'd like.